AdobeDocs/experience-platform.en/help/web-sdk/commands/command-overrides.md

 * **Target property token**: The token for the destination property in Adobe Target.
 Configuring a Target property token override in the datastream's settings is required before using this field.
 * **Report suites**: The report suite IDs to override in Adobe Analytics.
 Configuring report suite overrides in the datastream's settings is required before using this field.

-## Edge configuration overrides using the Web SDK tag extension
+## Send datastream overrides to the Edge Network through the Web SDK tag extension {#tag-extension}

+See the documentation on [configuring datastream overrides](../../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md#datastrea-overrides) from the Web SDK tag extension for detailed configuration instructions.

-If you want to set overrides for the entire tag extension, set each desired field under **[!UICONTROL Datastream configuration overrides]** when [configuring the tag extension](/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).
+If you want to configure datastream overrides from the Web SDK tag extension, set each desired field under **[!UICONTROL Datastream configuration overrides]** when [configuring the tag extension](/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).

 1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.